Online College Support in Winston-Salem, NC| Graduate Student Therapist in North Carolina

 • Burnout prevention strategies

-Picking a therapist is a very personal decision, and it may take a couple of times to find someone you click with.
+Choosing a therapist is a very personal decision, and it may take a couple of times to find someone you click with.
 In general, you are likely to connect with someone who has an understanding of your lived experience.

 I’m a psychologist in Winston-Salem, North Carolina and have over a decade of clinical experience.
 I have worked several years in counseling centers specializing in working with the students.
 In my professional career, I often work with high performers who are attending college, graduate school, medical school, and law school.
 I have a background working in the legal field and medical field.
 I am also a product of growing up in a high performing family and am familiar with the stressors surrounding growing up in this environment.